CompEvol/beast2-site/_posts/2019-07-18-ascertainment-correction.md

 </data>
 {% endhighlight %}

+If you do *not* know how many constant sites you have, follow the steps below.
+If you *do* know how many sites you have, go to the section below these steps.

 ## Step 1: add constant sites

 There is currently no BEAUti support for changing ascertainment correction, so it requires some XML editing.
-The basics are quite simple: alignments have
+The basics are quite simple: add constant sites to the alignments, and set up a few attributes to identify these sites.

 It is most convenient to add constant sites at the start of the alignment.
 Since there are four possible nucleotide characters, we add four columns, and obtain this alignment
 {% highlight xml %}